 India treats incoming print-on-demand orders as commercial imports.
 The buyer is responsible for customs duty and Integrated GST (IGST) on the declared value of the package, billed by the carrier as a "delivery charge" or "duty collection fee" at the door.

-Typical rates for apparel and printed goods, as of mid-2026:
+Current rates for apparel and printed goods, as of mid-2026, per Deepbeez's 2026 import duty analysis and India Post's customs guide:

-Net effect: an Indian buyer who paid $26.95 for a t-shirt at checkout typically pays another $5–$8 on delivery in customs, GST, and handling.
-They are not warned about this by Printful, and they are usually not warned about it by the store either.
+According to Patron Accounting's 2026 garment import guide, "the effective duty rate makes imported garments 30% to 45% more expensive than the CIF value" when BCD, IGST, and SWS are combined.
+The buyer is not warned about this by Printful, and they are usually not warned about it by the store either.
 The "surprise duty at the door" experience is the single largest driver of complaints and refused deliveries on India-bound POD orders.

 The two ways operators handle this in practice:

-• Disclose it.
-Add a line to the product page: "International buyers may be charged customs duty and GST on delivery, typically 18–28% of the order value.
+- Disclose it.
+Add a line to the product page: "International buyers may be charged customs duty and GST on delivery.
 This is collected by the carrier, not by us."
 Sets expectations, materially lowers refund rate.

 Most operators get this wrong in the first direction — they neither disclose nor absorb.
 Indian buyers see the surprise charge, refuse the package, and the order goes "RTO" (return to origin).
 Printful charges the seller again for the return logistics and discards the unit.
 That sequence is the single most expensive failure mode in India POD.